 Myth, fairy tales, problem solving, perceptual challenges, crafts & play, current affairs… any or all are possible approaches we might take.
 Prepare for a little disruption… We’ll create situations which will instigate your curiosity, and we’ll analyze and reflect on our experiences.
 Then we’ll get real, and see how curiosity needs to be applied to your current situation.

-Attendees will receive a content based workbook, curiosity reference cards and access to online resources.
+Attendees will receive curiosity reference cards and access to online resources.

 Delivery is in person but we also offer this course as an option to bring into organizations and work with a group of individuals in house.
 Just email firstname.lastname@example.org and we can set up a time to discuss this option.